 They are both supremely talented, Sonja Kristina was, of course, the lead singer of the prog-rock band Curved Air, and this was after she had sung in the London cast of the first rock musical Hair, in the very early 70s and is now busy touring and recording with the reformed Curved Air, with a couple of the original members, and some of my mates, with whom I toured, playing bass, and recorded when Sonja wanted to explore the acoustic Roots movement, and with who I co-produced two albums.

 Jane Nicola Douglas is a very talented singer-songwriter, and has a new album out.
-I mixed six of the songs recently, and have recorded two other albums with her.
+I mixed six of the songs recently, and just last week I added instruments to her song 'Cowboy' and mixed it, and have recorded two other albums, and mastered others with her.
 She is currently based in China, but files can be exchanged to and from anywhere these days.
 This was my first project in my Somerset recording and mastering facility

 Tonky Honk at the Ivy House, Nunhead, London